Transparency

 $700

-$200 from the American Online Giving Foundation and a $500 minigrant from the Loudoun County Advisory Commission on Youth (ACOY) and Loudoun Youth, Inc. Gratefully received and held for upcoming team grants.
-Thank you for believing in Loudoun students.
+$200 from the American Online Giving Foundation and a $500 minigrant from the Loudoun County Advisory Commission on Youth (ACOY) and Loudoun Youth, Inc. Held for upcoming team grants.

 Total Received